Geerodge/georgemc.co.uk/src/newsletters/7-steps-to-growing-your-personal-brand-on-twitter.md

 Create an easily marketable tagline for your profile.

-It needs to clearly explain exactly what you do and why people should follow you.
+Clearly explain exactly what you do and why people should follow you.

 Here is my profile: